gakkgakk/yahoo-finance-warehouse/readme.md

 docker-compose up -d
 ```

-Connect to the database somehow, e.g. through adminer at localhost:8080 in your web browser, and run the commands in `schemas.sql` and `users.sql`.
+Connect to the database somehow, e.g. through adminer at localhost:8090 in your web browser, and run the commands in `schemas.sql` and `users.sql`.
 The default login information is

-* Server: db
+* Server: warehouse
 * Username: postgres
 * Password: postgres
 * Database: postgres